Bishalkl/Travel_blog/README.md

 Day2:
 Today, I have created a custom variable where I've stored all the color assets, font sizes, and font weights that will be used while developing the website.
 I've gathered all the variants and utilized a clamp to ensure responsiveness across different screen sizes.

+Day3:
+Today, I created a responsive navbar for a website.
+I utilized flexbox to arrange the elements, including the signup and login buttons, navigation links, and logo, based on the available screen size.
+I also employed techniques such as adjusting the flex direction, utilizing the gap property for spacing between elements, and using flex-direction: row-reverse for specific layouts.